screeps/docs/api/source/PowerCreep.md

 powerCreep.enableRoom(powerCreep.room.controller);
 ```

-Enable using powers in this room.
+Enable powers usage in this room.
 The room controller should be at adjacent tile.

 {% api_method_params %}
 controller : <a href="#StructureController">StructureController</a>